manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 ## OCI Tenancy

-This lab discusses about a few features and services in the OCI Tenancy.
+This lab discusses about a few features and services in Oracle Cloud Infrastructure (OCI).

 For example,
  - concepts of noVNC environment